 How Does Stress Affect The Body: Symptoms And Solutions

-Are you exhausted all the time?
+Do you feel exhausted all the time?
 Do you have a lot of muscle tension and pain?
-Is your head or stomach bothering you?
-It could be stress.
-There is a long list of symptoms that falls under the question, “How does stress affect the body?”
-And, learning how to identify the symptoms can help you find the right solution.
+Is your head or stomach constantly bothering you?
+Those signs could indicate that you are going through significant and constant stress.
+There is a long list of physical and emotional symptoms that can be caused by the effects of stress.
+Learning how to identify stress symptoms can help you find the right plan of treatment for you.

-However, if you’re experiencing chronic stress, it’s not going to just go away.
+However, if you’re experiencing chronic or long term stress, it’s not going to just go away.
 It may not be tied to a specific situation in your life.
-Instead, it might be the result of poor habits or not knowing how to deal with past trauma.
+Instead, it might be the result of poor habits or not knowing how to cope with past trauma.
 It will not just go away if left untreated.

-Stress can wreak havoc on your body if it’s left unchecked.
-Not only does occasional stress show up in your body, but chronic stress can also have long-term negative consequences for your physical health.
-When you are feeling stressed, you may experience:
+In many cases, acute stress adversely affects vital body systems, including the central nervous system and immune system, if left unchecked.
+Not only does occasional stress show up in your body, but chronic stress can also have long-term negative consequences on cardiovascular health and cognitive function.